james-lee1989/react-pet-hotel/README.md

 ## Assignment

-You will be implementing basic authentication and authorization for the pet hotel management system as well as some read-only features.
+You will be implementing a basic, contrived version of authentication and authorization for the pet hotel management system as well as some read-only features.
 Approach this assignment as if you were working on a real-world project, including any planning and testing that you would normally do.

+Work in the order on the requirements below.
+The goal of this exercise is not to finish all requirements; rather, prioritize talking through the decisions you are making and why.
+Let this be a collaborative conversation as if you are pair-programming with the interviewer.

 You are welcome to look up documentation for the language and libraries you use, but please disable any AI tools before you begin.